Why do employers offer health insurance?

 4. They want to attract and retain top talent

-A business looking to be more competitive may see offering health insurance benefits as mandatory.
-Employer-sponsored health benefits go a long way toward boosting morale, creating a strong company culture, and showing your workers that you care—which are all positive signs that potential candidates want to see.
+A business looking to be more competitive may prioritize offering health insurance benefits.
+Employer-sponsored health benefits go a long way toward boosting morale, creating a strong company culture, and showing your workers you care.

 Talented job seekers know they’re in high demand.
 And they’re more likely to value companies that provide excellent health benefits.
-If you’re growing your business or competing with others in your industry, health insurance can be the deciding factor to win over great candidates.
+If you’re growing your business or competing with others in your industry, health insurance can help you win great candidates.

-Luckily you have options when determining what health benefit to add to your compensation package.
-Outside of traditional employer-sponsored insurance, there are customizable benefits options like health reimbursement arrangements (HRAs), health stipends, or even wellness stipends that are sure to offer enough flexibility for job seekers and current employees alike.
+Luckily, you have options when determining what health benefits to offer at your company.
+Alternative coverage options like health reimbursement arrangements (HRAs) and health stipends are flexible enough for job seekers and current employees.

-5. They care about their employees’ health and wellbeing
+5. The company cares about their employees’ health and wellbeing

-This may not come as a surprise, but healthier workers are much more effective in the workplace than unhealthy workers.
-They’ll be more productive, less likely to need sick days, and experience less stress than others.
-Simply put, having an employer-provided health benefit is necessary to keep your workforce running at full capacity.
+Healthier workers tend to be more productive than unhealthy workers.
+They may take fewer sick days and experience less stress than others.
+Having an employer-provided health benefit is necessary to keep your workforce running smoothly.

-Qualified health plans must offer preventative care as an essential health benefit.
-Employees with access to preventive care can ensure they stay healthy by preventing more serious illnesses.
-Without access to necessary medical care, you could end up with lengthy medical leaves or even high turnover if your employees have to deal with a chronic condition.
+- Qualified health plans must offer preventative medical care as an essential health benefit.
+Employees with access to preventive medical care can ensure they stay healthy by preventing more serious illnesses.

-While all these factors play a part in the productivity of your business, there’s a larger benefit.
-Caring about your employees’ overall well-being by providing health insurance increases job satisfaction, improves employer loyalty, and shows your staff that their health is a priority.
+These factors contribute to your business's productivity.
+But there’s also a larger benefit.
+Caring about your employees’ well-being by providing health insurance also increases job satisfaction and employer loyalty.

 Conclusion

-And luckily, there are now more alternative health benefit options to traditional group health insurance than ever before.
-No matter your organization’s size or budget, a personalized health benefit like an HRA can meet your and your employees' needs.
+There are more alternatives to traditional group health insurance than ever before.
+No matter your organization’s size or budget, a personalized HRA is an innovative solution that can meet your needs.
+Contact us if you’re ready to add an HRA to your benefits package!

 Elizabeth Walker